-After someone is arrested and taken to jail, the magistrate will set a bail amount for the person arrested to be released unless the crime is ineligible for bail.
+After someone is arrested and taken to jail, the court will set a bail amount for the person arrested to be released unless the crime is ineligible for bail.
 However, if someone contacts a bail bondsperson on behalf of the individual who was arrested immediately after the apprehension, it is not always necessary to wait on the magistrate to post bail.
-Once bail is set and paid, the person is released from jail within six to twelve ours.
+Once bail is set and paid, the person is released from jail within six to eight hours.

 For many people, even 10% of the bail amount is difficult to come up with.
 Most bail bondsmen work with their clients in a number of ways to make it possible to get their loved ones out of jail.
-Collateral is acceptable in many cases, but companies like Bail Bonds Now offer a variety of ways to pay for a bail bond.
+Collateral is often acceptable for high dollar bonds, but companies like Bail Bonds Now offer a variety of ways to pay for a bail bond.

 The bail bond premium (fees required by the bail bondsman who coordinated the release from jail) are not refundable.
 However, any collateral used to purchase the bond will be fully refundable within 21 days after closing the case.

 If the defendant who was bailed out of jail misses their court date, that is called ‘bail forfeiture’.
 As a consequence, they will have violated the condition of release and are now subject to an arrest warrant.
-Also, the bail bondsman is now also responsible for the entire bail bond cost issued by the court.
+Also, the indemnitor and bail bondsman are now responsible for the entire bail bond cost issued by the court.

 Obtaining a bail bond has never been easier!
 Try out our new online bail bonding system - available to you 24/7.
 Our customers are now able to post bond for a friend or loved one anytime, anywhere - all without having to leave the comfort of your own home.
 Please click the "Start Now" button below to quickly apply for a bail bond today!start Now